Command Line Reference¶

 Disable output coloring.

-Print a performance report for all the performance tests that have been run.
+Print a report summarizing the performance of all performance tests that have run in the current session.

 Decrease the verbosity level.